What are the Canvas accessibility standards?

 - New Quizzes

-To view a window with a list of keyboard navigation shortcuts in an individual discussion, announcement, or in the Rich Content Editor or New Rich Content Editor, press Alt+F8 (on a PC keyboard) or Option+Fn+F8 (on a Mac keyboard) simultaneously on your keyboard.
+To view a window with a list of keyboard navigation shortcuts in an individual discussion, announcement, or in the Rich Content Editor, press Alt+F8 (on a PC keyboard) or Option+Fn+F8 (on a Mac keyboard) simultaneously on your keyboard.
 To view a window with a list of keyboard navigation shortcuts in the Assignments Index page, Modules Index page, Gradebook, and SpeedGrader, press Shift+? on your keyboard.
 Keyboard shortcuts are available on the following Canvas pages:

 - Announcement Threads